aimeerivers/watchthis-home-service/ARCHITECTURE.md

   - Generate share events for other services
   - Support "save to my list" functionality via self-sharing
 - **Status**: ✅ Phase 1 Complete!
 Core functionality and JWT authentication implemented
-- **Note**: ⚠️ Currently blocks self-sharing - this restriction will be removed to support "watch later" use cases
 - **Implemented Features**:
   - ✅ Service structure and boilerplate
   - ✅ Basic Express app with middleware